 When people use the common name, "Japanese yews," much confusion can arise.

 Yew bushes often serve either as foundation plants around a house or in hedges.
-Varieties used in privacy hedges are often proportionately taller than they are wide (since you need the extra height for screening).
+Varieties used in privacy hedges are often much taller than they are wide (since you need the extra height for screening).
 By contrast, yews with a spreading habit are more suitable as foundation plants or in short, decorative hedges.

+They are generally dioecious.
 Yew bushes produce red berries called "arils."

-Let's take a look, then, at some of the cultivars of yew bushes, what they look like and common uses for them.
-English yew bushes (Taxus baccata) and Japanese yews (Taxus cuspidata) are among the most popular, as are their hybrid crosses (Taxus × media), which include Hicks yews (or "Hick's" yews) and Taunton yews.
+Let's take a look, then, at some of the cultivars of yew bushes, what they look like, and common uses for them.
+English yew bushes (Taxus baccata) and Japanese yews (Taxus cuspidata) are among the most popular, as are their hybrid crosses (Taxus × media), which include Hick's yews and Taunton yews.

-Irish Yew Bushes, Japanese Yews, Hicks Yews, Taunton Yews
+Irish Yew Bushes, Japanese Yews, Hick's Yews, Taunton Yews

-- Irish Yews (Taxus baccata 'Fastigiata'): columnar shape, 15'-30' high by 4'-8' wide, and used in privacy hedges; one of the English yew bushes.
+- Irish Yews (Taxus baccata 'Fastigiata'): columnar shape, 15-30 feet high by 4-8 feet wide, and used in privacy hedges; one of the English yew bushes.

-- Hicks yews (Taxus × media 'Hicksii'): columnar shape, 12'-20' high by 6'-10' wide, and used in privacy hedges.
+- Hick's yews (Taxus × media 'Hicksii'): columnar shape, 12-20 feet high by 6-10 feet wide, and used in privacy hedges.

 The oil derived from yew bushes, taxol, is used for treating breast and ovarian cancer.
-But don't let that fool you: all parts of yew bushes are poisonous, except for the fleshy red berry.
+But don't let that fool you.
+All parts of yew bushes are poisonous, except for the fleshy red berry.

 Yews and Christmas Decorating

 As is noted in this article on the history of Christmas trees, it was Prince Albert who solidified the place of the Christmas tree in Britain.
-But Albert's tree wasn't the first.
-That honor falls to the yew set up as a Christmas tree by Queen Charlotte, another royal of German descent, in 1800:
+But Albert's tree was not the first.
+That honor, according to Denise Silvester-Carr, falls to the yew set up as a Christmas tree by Queen Charlotte, another royal of German descent, in 1800: